opnsense/tools/README.md

     }

-Now install the OPNsense version of pkg, clean up our old pkg-static file, and reset the package database:
+Now install the OPNsense version of pkg, clean up our old pkg-static file, and reset the package database so when we continue the install process it'll be rebuilt for the *new* version of pkg:

     # pkg install pkg
     # rm /root/pkg-static